52 Ancestors - Albert Lee Woolsey (1921-1982)

 Final Years and Death (1982)

-Albert's health began to decline in his later years, in part due to his habit of chain smoking, which contributed to both heart problems and cancer.
+Albert's health began to decline in his later years, in part due to his habit of chain smoking, which contributed to cancer compounded by his battle with heart issues.
 By 1982, Albert’s health had worsened.
 He passed away on May 29, 1982, in Modesto, California, at the age of 61.
 His battle with cancer and heart disease finally came to an end, leaving behind a large and loving family, including myself, who holds onto the many memories we shared.
 His passing marked the end of an era in our family, but his wisdom, like the advice he gave me on that porch, continues to resonate.

 Sources